DCC-EX/EX-T3-WiFi/docs/running.md

 * Turn counterclockwise to decrease speed
 * Press once to change the loco direction

-> Press and hold the dial for 2 seconds to stop all locos
+> Press and hold the dial to emergency stop all locos, the default is a 2 second hold but this can be changed in the throttle settings